joakimsk/colorimeter/README.md

 ### Hardware needed
 - An LDR, light sensitive resistor as light detector
 - A single-wavelength or multi-wavelength LED as light source
-- A couvette, preferably of quartz due to its optical qualities
+- A couvette, preferably of quartz due to its optical qualities (Mine is 12.5x12.5x45mm from Purshee.com wavelength 200-2500nm, 3.5ml volume)
 - An Arduino to make the measurements
 - A PC to run software and analysis